echogarden-project/echogarden/docs/Development.md

 In any case, please let me know if you get any unexpected error message or surprising behavior that you care about, and I'll try to prioritize it, if possible.

-## Report odd TTS pronunciations and other fail cases
+## Report or help fix odd TTS pronunciations and other fail cases

 When you encounter an odd pronunciation in a VITS voice, there are several possible causes: